 Look at the “knee to heel” or lower leg length measurement you took earlier.
 Most people tend to measure between 15″ and 19″.
 Most standard wheelchairs will work fine for these leg lengths.
 If the measurement is more than 19″, you can make up for that by adding a cushion to the seat which will raise the overall seat to floor height.
 If the measurement is less than 15″ and the user wants to foot propel, you should contact a medical equipment provider locally for assistance.

 General Seat to Floor Height Rule:

-Arm rests come in two basic lengths: full size arms and desk size arms.
-The main difference between the two are the lengths.
-Full length arms are 14" long and desk length arms are 10".
+Armrests come in two basic lengths: full-size arms and desk size arms.
+The main difference between the two is the length.
+Full-length arms are 14″ long and desk length arms are 10″.

 Most wheelchairs have a weight limit of 250 lbs and more and more of them have increased the weight capacity to 300 lbs.
 For larger users, there are weight capacities up to 400 lb, 500lb, and even a 1000 lb!
 I recommend staying within 90% of a wheelchair’s weight capacity.
 This allows for weight gain and fluid retention.
 For example, if the person weighs 245 lb, I would choose a 300 lb weight limit chair over a 250 lb.

 PATIENT WEIGHT < WHEELCHAIR WEIGHT LIMIT x 0.9

 Quick Reference Wheelchair Sizing Chart by Height and Weight